 WBAA Diversity Statement

-WBAA strives to ascertain that its staff, board of directors and community advisory board are reflective of the diverse population it serves.
+WBAA strives to ascertain that its staff is reflective of the diverse population it serves.
 Additionally, the Corporation for Public Broadcasting’s (CPB) Diversity Eligibility Criteria requires public media organizations to adopt formal goals for diversity and to report annually on steps taken to work toward those goals.
 These actions are required for all stations receiving Community Service Grant funds (CSG).

 To that end, WBAA has set the following diversity goals: